KarlOfDuty/CustomLoadouts/README.md

 # CustomLoadouts
 An smod plugin similar to default-item but much more customisable to specific players.
-Can give items based on steamid, class, server rank and random chance or any combination of these.
+It can give items based on the player's class and a random chance where access to each loadout can be restricted to specific players or ranks using permissions.

 Can also be used to set up special subclasses with customized loadouts with a customisable chance to get the loadout on spawn.